-OECD Home › Directorate for Education and Skills › Higher education and adult learning › By Country › Portugal
+OECD Home › Directorate for Education and Skills › Skills beyond schools › By Country › Portugal

 In today’s knowledge-driven global economy, tertiary education is more important than ever to help countries achieve their economic and social goals.
 Education authorities from around the world will meet at an OECD conference Lisbon on 3-4 April 2008.